Severe Flooding Hits NZ and European Countries

 Many factors contribute to flooding, but a warming atmosphere is causing more extreme rainfall to occur.

-Average temperatures worldwide have already increased to 1.2C since the industrial age, and it will keep on rising until governments reduce their GHG emissions drastically, according to a BBC article.
+According to a BBC article, average temperatures worldwide have already increased by 1.2°C since the industrial age, and they will continue to rise until governments drastically reduce their GHG emissions.

-Professor Hannah Cloke, a hydrologist who set up and now advises the European Flood Awareness System, says that they see evidence that the storm that hit western Europe, an extreme one that brings lots of rain and is slow-moving, happen more often.
+Professor Hannah Cloke, a hydrologist who set up and now advises the European Flood Awareness System, says that they see evidence that the storm that hit western Europe, an extreme one that brought lots of rain and was slow-moving, happens more often.

-She says these extreme rainfall events will become more severe and more frequent, urging countries to redesign infrastructure systems to cope with these types of events.
-In other words, climate adaptation and mitigation factors are need in designing and constructing infrastructure.
+She says these extreme rainfall events will become more severe and more frequent, urging countries to redesign infrastructure systems to cope with them.
+In other words, climate adaptation and mitigation factors are needed in designing and constructing infrastructure.

-It is also worth noting that the flooding in Western Europe, New Zealand, and Japan happened after the Pacific Norwest’s unprecedented heatwaves.
+It is also worth noting that the flooding in Western Europe, New Zealand, and Japan occurred after the Pacific Northwest experienced unprecedented heat waves.

 Source Citation: